Commonjava/indy/user/addons/autoprox/index.md

 If any of this sounds familiar, you could probably benefit from the Autoprox add-on.
 This add-on allows you to write store-creation templates (also called rules), using Groovy, that match particular repository naming patterns.
 When matched, a template is invoked to create the appropriate store type and in the case of remote repositories, a validation URL (to ensure the repository has a chance of working).
 By developing one or two of these templates, you can avoid the drudgery and risk of human error involved with creating dozens or hundreds of new repository-resolution environments.

 Any request for a non-existent repository or group will trigger Autoprox to try to auto-create the corresponding store.
-This means you can configure Maven (or some other tool) to use a repository that doesn't exist yet, and AProx will create - and then use - it automatically when you run your build.
+This means you can configure Maven (or some other tool) to use a repository that doesn't exist yet, and Indy will create - and then use - it automatically when you run your build.
 If you use Autoprox templates in conjunction with the [DotMaven Add-On](dot-maven-addon.html), any attempt to access the auto-generated settings.xml file corresponding to a non-existent store will trigger its creation, then use it to generate the appropriate settings.xml for use with it.

 ### Writing Templates

-All Autoprox templates must implement [org.commonjava.aprox.autoprox.data.AutoProxRule](https://github.com/Commonjava/aprox/blob/master/addons/autoprox/common/src/main/java/org/commonjava/aprox/autoprox/data/AutoProxRule.java).
-But normally it's much simpler to extend [org.commonjava.aprox.autoprox.data.AbstractAutoProxRule](https://github.com/Commonjava/aprox/blob/master/addons/autoprox/common/src/main/java/org/commonjava/aprox/autoprox/data/AbstractAutoProxRule.java) instead, since it allows you to implement only the behavior you're interested in.
+All Autoprox templates must implement [org.commonjava.indy.autoprox.data.AutoProxRule](https://github.com/Commonjava/indy/blob/master/addons/autoprox/common/src/main/java/org/commonjava/indy/autoprox/data/AutoProxRule.java).
+But normally it's much simpler to extend [org.commonjava.indy.autoprox.data.AbstractAutoProxRule](https://github.com/Commonjava/indy/blob/master/addons/autoprox/common/src/main/java/org/commonjava/indy/autoprox/data/AbstractAutoProxRule.java) instead, since it allows you to implement only the behavior you're interested in.

 For example, if you wanted to create a rule where any request to a remote repository named `CI-<name>` points to a corresponding remote URL `http://www.foo.com/<name>/repository` you could simply implement the name matcher and the remote repository creation rule:

-    import org.commonjava.aprox.autoprox.data.*;
+    import org.commonjava.indy.autoprox.data.*;
-    import org.commonjava.aprox.model.core.*;
+    import org.commonjava.indy.model.core.*;
     import java.net.MalformedURLException;

     class CIRule extends AbstractAutoProxRule